perXautomatik/git-toolbelt/Readme.md

 origin remote.
 Will be most conservative with deletions.

+### git cleanup-squashed

+Deletes all branches that have already been merged into master by means of squash-merging them.
+Squashing them generally is a destructive operation.
+This script only deletes the branches if the net diff has been fully merged into master.
+If even the slightest difference is detected, the branch won't be deleted.

 ### git fixup

 Amend all local staged changes into the last commit.
 Ideal for fixing typo's,